 Mortgage in New Hampshire

-New Hampshire has is one of the smallest states, but it has a high quality of life.
+New Hampshire is one of the smallest states, but it offers a high quality of life.
 Residents can ski, hike, go to the beach, and enjoy the lakes.
 There are no income or sales taxes, either, so your money goes much farther than in bigger cities like Boston.
 However, that doesn't make it a cheap place to live.
 The median home price in New Hampshire is higher than the national average , but it is still relatively affordable compared to other areas, like Boston.
-If you're thinking of making New Hampshire your home, make sure it will fit in your budget with our New Hampshire mortgage calculator!
+If you're thinking of making New Hampshire your home, make sure it fits your budget with our New Hampshire mortgage calculator!

-Current and prospective residents of New Hampshire should know that there are three primary loan types to buy a home in this state.
+Current and prospective residents of New Hampshire should know about the three primary loan types used to buy a home in this state.

 • New Hampshire conventional mortgage: Due to the relatively higher housing costs in New Hampshire, most people will buy a property with a traditional mortgage.
 These loans require a minimum of 3% down (if the property price is high enough, 20% down is usually mandatory) and a 620+ credit score.